Normal and Abnormal Wastage

 Normal Wastage (Loss)

 Several points must be considered when accounting for normal wastage.
-First, in some cases, the defective goods carry some value.
+First, in some cases, the defective goods carry value.
 The amount, if realized, should be credited to the process concerned.

-- In a case where the scrap is of very small value; it will be better to credit the total sale proceeds of such scraps to works Overheads Account.
-However, if there is any loss the Process Account must be debited,
+Also, when the scrap’s value is small, it will be better to credit the total sale proceeds of such material to the works overheads account.
+However, if there is any loss, the process account must be debited.

-- In a few cases, the output might be re-worked either in the same process or an earlier one.
+In a few cases, the output might be re-worked in the same process or an earlier one.
 Such an output may be of little worth.
-In such a case the relevant process should bé charged to the process to which such material is relegated.
+In these cases, the relevant process should be charged to the process to which such material is relegated.

 Abnormal Wastage (Loss)

-Abnormal wastage is a wastage which does not occur in the natural course and is usefully in excess of the normal process wastage or loss.
-This occurs because of carelessness on the part of the worker or the management, defective scheduling or designing, sabotage etc.
+Abnormal wastage does not occur in the natural course of the operation and is usefully more than the normal process wastage or loss.
+Abnormal wastage occurs because of carelessness, defective scheduling or designing, sabotage, and so on.

 Treatment of Abnormal Wastage

 To treat abnormal wastage, first compute the normal loss.
-Then compute the cost of production per unit of the relevant process, after taking into account the normal loss but assuming that there is no abnormal loss.
+Then compute the cost of production per unit of the relevant process after considering the normal loss but assuming no abnormal loss.

-- The cost of production per unit so computed should then be multiplied with the lost abnormal units.
-This will give you the Total Abnormal Wastage.
+In turn, the cost of production per unit just computed should be multiplied by the lost abnormal units.
+This calculation will give the total abnormal wastage.

-- Abnormal Wastage Account then is debited and the relevant Process Account is credited with the amount and the quantity of abnormal wastage.
+The abnormal wastage account is then debited, and the relevant process account is credited with the amount and the quantity of abnormal wastage.

-- The balance standing in the Process Account will indicate the cost of good units produced by the process concerned.
+The balance in the process account will indicate the cost of good units produced by the process concerned.
 The abnormal wastage account will then be closed by transferring the balance standing to the costing profit and loss account.

-Sometimes the actual production may exceed the expected or estimate production.
-This excess is known as abnormål effectives.
-In normal circumstances, this does not affect the cost of production of good units.
-Their valuation is done at the rate which good units are being valued.
-The amount is debited to the relevant Process Account and credited to Abnormal Effectives Account which at the end is closed by transferring the balance to the Costing Profit and Loss Account.
+Valuation for abnormal effectives is done at the rate at which good units are valued.
+The amount is debited to the relevant process account and credited to the abnormal effectives account, which at the end is closed by transferring the balance to the costing profit and loss account.